caimichael/caimichael.github.io/1_research.md

 -----------------
 **Macro Inertia and the Variable Lags of Policy Transmission**

-This paper quantifies the sources of macroeconomic inertia that policymakers can and cannot influence and analyzes how changes in systematic policy conduct can reduce inertial transmission ("lags").
-To isolate policy-invariant inertia due to preferences and technologies, I introduce an approach to identifying parameters in dynamic structural models, which directly uses survey data on expectations in place of traditional assumptions on expectations.
-Applied to standard consumption-savings models, I find only two simple features are needed to match the dynamic response of consumption to shocks: 1) a high current MPC and 2) a low EIS.
-There is no need for classic sources of preference inertia, such as habits.
-In an estimated HANK model with learning disciplined by these estimates and expectations data, inertia emerges endogenously when a measure of belief feedback strength is high but is absent otherwise.
-This measure is large precisely when the current MPC is high and EIS is low.
-Stabilizing monetary and fiscal policy can reduce feedback, shortening transmission lags.
-Monetary-fiscal interactions produce a novel government debt stabilization motive to reduce lags: shortening the timeline for debt repayment diminishes belief feedback from past, stale expectations into future realized demand.
+This paper quantifies the sources of macroeconomic inertia that are within and outside of policymakers’ influence and uncovers novel mechanisms for how policy rules can reduce inertial policy transmission (“lags”).
+I introduce an approach to parameter identification in dynamic structural models, replacing traditional assumptions on expectation formation with expectations data.
+This permits the decomposition of inertia due to policy-invariant primitives, such as preferences and technologies, from that due to policy-variant expectations.
+Applied to textbook consumption-savings models, I find no empirical support for classic sources of pref- erence inertia, such as habits.
+Instead, only three simple features are required to jointly match consumption and expectations data: 1) a high current MPC ≃ 0.2, 2) a low EIS ≃ 0.1, and 3) persistent over-extrapolation of expectations.
+I then study policy counterfactuals in a HANK model with Bayesian learning, disciplined by these findings.
+Inertia emerges endogenously when a measure of “belief feedback” is high, occurring precisely when the current MPC is high and EIS is low.
+Otherwise, inertia is absent.
+Responsive monetary and fiscal policy shortens transmission lags by reducing effective “feedback”.
+In turn, monetary-fiscal interactions re- sult in a novel government debt stabilization motive: shortening the debt repayment timeline diminishes belief feedback from inertial past expectations into future realized demand.

 Selected Works in Progress
 -----------------